oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * IM value is an IPv6 address and a prefix length as specified in Section 2.3 of [RFC 4291](#rfc4291).

 #### 3.2.1.6 Pattern
-*pattern*
+The *pattern* option specifies a regular expression used to validate a String instance.
+* The *pattern* option SHOULD conform to the Pattern grammar of [ECMAScript](#es9) Section 21.2.
+* A String instance MUST be considered valid iff it matches the regular expression specified by *pattern*.

 #### 3.2.1.7 Size and Value Constraints
-*minv*, *maxv*
+The *minv* and *maxv* options specify size or value limits.
+* A Binary instance MUST be considered valid iff its number of bytes is at least *minv* and no more than *maxv*.
+* A String instance MUST be considered valid iff its number of characters is at least *minv* and no more than *maxv*.
+* An Integer or Number instance MUST be considered valid iff its value is at least *minv* and no more than *maxv*.
+* An ArrayOf, Map, or MapOf instance MUST be considered valid iff it contains at least *minv* and no more than *maxv* elements.

 #### 3.2.1.8 Default Value
-*default* - Reserved for future use.

-*Note: Intended to specify the value a receiving application uses for a field that is optional and not transmitted.*
+The *default* option is reserved for future use.
+It is intended to specify the value a receiving application uses for an optional field if an instance does not include its value.

 ### 3.2.2 Field Options
 Field options apply to each field within a type definition.
 Each option in Table 3-4 is a structural element of the type definition.